 Never having smoked weed I was never a big fan of incense (or black light posters).
 But the smoke from copal incense is said to purify the souls of the dead during Dia de los Muertos.
 Copal is the wood alebrijes are made from.
 Just fyi from an alebrijes nerd.
 I have the incense stick in the lantern on the right bottom of the ofenda.

 Dogs are important as guides to and from the other side.
 The very long history on this one is based on the xoloitzcuintle dog breed: a black, nearly hairless dog that dates back to ancient times.
 Jude here will have to do though, she was a good dog- I’m sure she’ll fulfill her role admirably.
-Also, odd as it is, there is another dog in the alter since in my uncle’s he’s petting a black poodle that just kinda showed up for the picture.
+Also, odd as it is, there is another dog in the alter since in my uncle’s picture he’s petting a black poodle that just kinda showed up for the picture.
 I love the idea it was like “Just here to take the picture so I can be your spirit guide in 20 years- don’t mind me!”